canhhungit/Bulk-Processor/README.md

-# Batch Processor
+# Bulk Processor

-A simple and efficient batch processor with size and timeout control, powered by `lodash`'s throttle function.
+A simple and efficient bulk processor with size and timeout control, powered by `lodash`'s throttle function.
 This package helps you process items in batches, improving performance and reducing the load on resources when dealing with large datasets or asynchronous operations.

 ## Features